phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (php-indexed-array & xs)
 ```
-Creates an PHP indexed array from the given values
+Creates an PHP indexed array from the given values.

 ## `php-object?`